7UKECREAT0R/MCCompiledSource/Writerside/topics/JSON-Processing.md

 Indexing is done using the regular index operator.
 Most importantly, an indexing operation must start with a `$` to indicate that you wish to dereference and *then* index the result.
 Without a dereference, [indexing a preprocessor variable](Preprocessor.md#dereferencing-using-indexer) will just return an element of it.
+You can read more about this [in this page dedicated to disambiguating the topic.](Indexing-PPVs.md)

 ```%lang%
 $json "resources/data.json" stuff "data"